-The buffale, I suppose was never here, as no creek bears that name, and no bones of the animal are known to exist here.
+The buffalo, I suppose, was never here, as no creek bears that name, and no bones of the animal are known to exist here.
 The bear was an occasional visitor; but Cole county was emphatically the land of the deer and the wild turkey.
 A gentleman told me that on a short ride from town about four miles, he once counted eighteen deer in the herd, and that it was no more trouble to kill a deer than to kill a sheep.
 Turkeys were often killed at the door of the settler.
 Some of my audience will remember the great invasion of squirrels that occurred about 1839.
-Guided by the instinct that drove them south in search of food, the vast army crossed the Missouri river in the fall, and of the county of Montgomery.
-The latter passing through our county, devouring fields of grain and even invading the houses of our citizens.
+Guided by the instinct that drove them south In search of food, the vast army crossed the Missouri river in the fall, and passing- through our county, devouring fields of grain and even invading the houses of our citizens.